RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Admin activity audit logs, system event audit logs, and access transparency logs are kept for 400 days.
 Data access audit logs and other logs not related to auditing are kept 30 days.
  **Stackdriver Trace** is a distributed tracing system designed to collect data on how long it takes to process requests to services.
 It is available in Compute Engine, Kubernetes Engine.
 It useful when you’re using microservices architectures.

-**Partitioning**:-
+- BigQuery does **not** have **indexes** like relational databases or document databases, but it **does** support **partitioning and clustering** both of which can help limit the amount of data scanned during queries.

+**Partitioning**:-Partitioning involves dividing a large table into smaller and more manageable pieces based on a specified column, such as date or region.
+- BigQuery provides query cost estimates before the query is run on a partitioned table.
+- BigQuery has a limit of **4,000 partitions** per table.
-Partitioning and clustering can be effective strategies to improve query performance in BigQuery.
-Partitioning involves dividing a large table into smaller and more manageable pieces based on a specified column, such as date or region.
-This allows queries to only scan the relevant partitions, rather than scanning the entire table, which can significantly reduce query time and cost.
+- This allows queries to only scan the relevant partitions, rather than scanning the entire table, which can significantly reduce query time and cost.

-**Clustering**:-
-Clustering, on the other hand, involves grouping related rows in a table together based on one or more columns, such as product or category.
+- BigQuery has **3** partition types:
+    - **Ingestion time partitioned tables** : Tables are partitioned based on the timestamp when BigQuery ingests the data.
+    - **Timestamp partitioned tables**: Tables are partitioned based on a time value such as timestamps or dates.
+    - **Integer range partitioned tables**: Tables are partitioned based on an integer column's range.

+- **_PARTITIONTIME and _PARTITIONDATE** are available only in ingestion-time partitioned tables.
+Partitioned tables do not have pseudo columns.
+- Rows with null values in the DATE or TIMESTAMP column are stored in a __NULL__ partition, and rows that have dates outside the allowed range are stored in a partition called __UNPARTITIONED__.

+**Clustering**:-It is the ordering of data in its stored format.
 This can improve query performance by reducing the amount of data that needs to be scanned within a partition, since the related data will be physically located closer together.
+- Clustering is supported only on partitioned tables, and it is used when filters or aggregations are frequently used.
+- BigQuery has a limit of **4 cluster columns** per table. clustering columns cannot be changed
+- cost of queries over clustered tables can only be determined **after** the query is run.

+**Partioning vs Clustering**
+- Use **partitioning** when you have large datasets and frequently query subsets of the data based on specific criteria like time ranges, date-based filters, or integer ranges.
+- Use **clustering** when you have data with strong correlation patterns and want to optimize query performance by physically reordering the data based on one or more columns.

 **Points to Remember**:-
-- sharding is a method of dividing a database into multiple, smaller databases, while partitioning is a method of dividing a single, large table into smaller, more manageable pieces.
+- **sharding** is a method of dividing a database into multiple, smaller databases, while partitioning is a method of dividing a single, large table into smaller, more manageable pieces.
 - splitting data by date or timestamp, you can use partitions, and to split data into multiple tables by other attributes, you can try sharding
 - **SLA** stands for **Service Level Agreement**.
 It is a commitment or guarantee made by a service provider to its users or customers regarding the level of service availability or performance they can expect
 - Wildcards cannot be used with views or external tables.
-- Caching is the process of storing frequently accessed data in a temporary storage area so that it can be quickly retrieved at a later time without having to go back to the original source.
 - cluster nodes can download the dependencies from Cloud Storage from internal IPs.
 - Dataproc has a BigQuery connector library which allows it directly interface with BigQuery.BigQuery connector is a Java library that enables Hadoop to process data from BigQuery using abstracted versions of the Apache Hadoop InputFormat and OutputFormat classes.
-- **_PARTITIONTIME and _PARTITIONDATE** are available only in ingestion-time partitioned tables.
-Partitioned tables do not have pseudo columns.
-BigQuery requires data to be encoded in UTF-8.
+- BigQuery requires data to be encoded in UTF-8.
 If a CSV file is not in UTF-8, BigQuery attempts to convert it, but the conversion may not always be accurate, leading to differences in some bytes.
-To ensure proper loading, specify the correct encoding.
+-  To ensure proper loading, specify the correct encoding.
 Similarly, JSON files need to be in UTF-8 encoding when loading into BigQuery.
 - **AVRO**:-It is the recommended format for data loading in BigQuery due to its ability to read data blocks in parallel, even when the file is compressed.
 Unlike CSV files, Avro does not have encoding issues, making it a preferred choice for efficient and reliable data loading.
 - **PARQUET**:-It is another data storage format that utilizes a columnar model.
 Uncompressed CSV and JSON files can be loaded faster compared to compressed files because they can be loaded in parallel.
 However, loading uncompressed files in parallel can result in higher storage costs when using Cloud Storage.